humberto-cisneros/portfolio/README.md

 # portfolio
-This repository shows part of my work experience.
+This repository shows part of my work experience as a software programmer/developer guy.